-A skin cream's purpose differs according on its intended use.
-Some, like moisturizers, have an immediate effect on the skin, while others operate as vehicles for transferring a specific active substance to the skin, such as sunscreens and anti-acne remedies (Epstein, 2009).
+A skin cream's purpose differs depending on its intended use.
+Some, like moisturisers, have an immediate effect on the skin, while others operate as vehicles for transferring a specific active substance to the skin, such as sunscreens and anti-acne remedies (Epstein, 2009).
 Skin creams can be broadly classified into three functional categories: cosmeceuticals, which combine cosmetic and therapeutic properties and contain active ingredients that improve skin function (e.g., anti-aging products); drugs, which prevent or treat diseases that affect the structure or function of the skin; and cosmetics, which improve the appearance and feel of the skin without significantly changing its structure or function (Griffiths, 2010).
 Lastly, Barry and Grace (1972) pointed out that skin creams need to be visually appealing to customers as well as have a pleasant sensory feel when applied.

 The medicinal benefits of seed oils are widely acknowledged (Burt, 2004; Shrestha and Tiwari, 2009; Tabassum et al., 2013).
-The World Health Organization (WHO) reports that many pathogenic microorganisms, such as Salmonella typhi, Bacillus subtilis, Enterobacter aerogenes, Escherichia coli, Pseudomonas aeruginosa, Staphylococcus aureus, Staphylococcus epidermidis, and other dermatophytes, are susceptible to the significant antimicrobial effects of oils extracted from seeds.
+The World Health Organisation (WHO) reports that many pathogenic microorganisms, such as Salmonella typhi, Bacillus subtilis, Enterobacter aerogenes, Escherichia coli, Pseudomonas aeruginosa, Staphylococcus aureus, Staphylococcus epidermidis, and other dermatophytes, are susceptible to the significant antimicrobial effects of oils extracted from seeds.
 It is well known that herbal cosmetic formulations enhanced with natural antimicrobial, anti-inflammatory, anticancer, and antioxidant qualities support the maintenance of healthy skin.
 These oils' phytochemicals, which include terpenoids, tannins, proteins, vitamins, and other bioactive components, help revitalize and shield the skin from a variety of illnesses and conditions, such as psoriasis, dermatitis, keratosis, chickenpox, eczema, sunburn, skin cancer, and staphylococcal infections (Kapoor, 2005; Fathima et al., 2011; Joshi and Pawal, 2015).
-Thus, the aim of this research is to use the concepts of green chemistry to formulate bioactive cosmetics that are safe, economical, and ecofriendly using Citrus paradisi and Citrus lemon seed oils.
+Thus, the aim of this research is to use the concepts of green chemistry to formulate bioactive cosmetics that are safe, economical, and eco-friendly using Citrus paradisi and Citrus lemon seed oils.

 2.0 MATERIALS AND METHODS